marcbey/mwa/README.md

 - Assets: `assets/logo`, `assets/images`, `assets/big-gallery`

 ## Notable behavior
-- Home slider loads images dynamically matching `assets/images/mwa-tattoo-home-XXX.jpeg` (001…); drop new sequential files and they appear automatically.
+- Home slider uses Swiper with lazy loading; images are defined in markup (`assets/images/mwa-tattoo-home-001..010.jpeg`) and load on demand.
-- Gallery page builds its grid from `assets/big-gallery/*.AVIF` (predefined list in JS) and opens a Swiper-based lightbox to navigate all images.
+- Gallery page builds its grid from `assets/images/` JPEGs (home 001–010 plus 100–148) and opens a Swiper-based lightbox with lazy loading/preloading.
 - Footers auto-fill the current year via a small script.

 ## Development